EmbySupport/Emby.Docs/LG-Why-not-Atmos.md

-Compressed Audio uses a lot less data (bitrate) and thus is used for streaming services such as Netflix while HD Uncompressed Audio is the primary audio on ‘physical’ media such as Blu-Ray or Ultra HD Blu-Ray disks because they have much more capacity to store the data.
-‘Rips’ of this physical media may contain the HD Audio streams, the result is a technical scenario that was outside the scope of the original LG architecture design.
+Compressed Audio uses a lot less data (bitrate) and thus is used for streaming services such as Netflix while HD Uncompressed Audio is the primary audio on â€˜physicalâ€™ media such as Blu-Ray or Ultra HD Blu-Ray disks because they have much more capacity to store the data.   â€˜Ripsâ€™ of this physical media may contain the HD Audio streams, the result is a technical scenario that was outside the scope of the original LG architecture design.

 ### Where does Atmos come in?

 Dolby Atmos is a technology where the sound is given additional data to allow it to use extra positional speakers that you may have as part of your AV Sound setup.
-Generally, these are ‘height’ speakers that give you the full 360 degrees experience.
+Generally, these are â€˜heightâ€™ speakers that give you the full 360 degrees experience.

-Atmos data can be applied to both Compressed Audio (in the form of Dolby Digital PLUS – EAC3) and HD Audio in the form of True-HD (THD).
+Atmos data can be applied to both Compressed Audio (in the form of Dolby Digital PLUS â€“ EAC3) and HD Audio in the form of True-HD (THD).

 ### How can I get Emby to play Atmos using my Sound Bar or AV Receiver?

 As most people connected their DVD/Blu-Ray Player directly to the TV itself, a standard called ARC (Audio Return Channel) was introduced to pass the Audio back FROM the TV to the external amplifier.
-This was originally via Optical or Co-Ax cable but these days it’s via HDMI.
+This was originally via Optical or Co-Ax cable but these days itâ€™s via HDMI.
 This was great for DD/DD+/DTS compressed sound, but it was never designed for uncompressed sound as the hardware was not available.

 > [!NOTE]